SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 I don't let go of her.
 Instead, I pull her into a hug.
 "It was amazing," I say serenely.

-After the hug she looks into my eyes.
+After the hug, she looks into my eyes.
 "Now, will you answer my questions?"

 "Yes, darling."